SC dismisses plea challenging Zulfi Bukhari’s appointment

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) on Wednesday dismissed a plea seeking to declare void the notification issued on September 14, 2018 regarding the appointment of Zulfi Bukhari as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with the status of Minister of State.
+ISLAMABAD: The Supreme Court (SC) on Wednesday dismissed the plea seeking declaring void the notification issued on September 14, 2018 regarding appointment of Zulfi Bukhari as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with the status of Minister of State.

-A three-member bench of the apex court, headed by Chief Justice Mian Saqib Nisar, issued a short order in the petition filed by Muhammad Adil Chatta and Mirza Abdul Moiz Beg, challenging the appointment of Zulfi Bukhari as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with thestatus of Minister of State.
+A three-member bench of the apex court headed by Chief Justice Mian Saqib Nisar issued as a short order in the petition filed by Muhammad Adil Chatta and Mirza Abdul Moiz Beg, challenging the appointment of Zulfi Bukhari as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with the status of Minister of State.

 On September 26, the petitioners had requested the Supreme Court to restrain Syed Zulfiqar Abbas Bukhari from working as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with the status of Minister of State.

-The petitioners further submitted that it was a cardinal principle of law and justice that ‘what cannot be done directly, cannot be done indirectly.'
-They further contended that a person who is otherwise disqualified to become a Member of Parliament and therefore ineligible to become a minister, cannot be given the status of Minister of State by appointing him as Special Assistant to Prime Minister.
+The petitioners further submitted that it is a cardinal principle of law and justice that ‘what cannot be done directly, cannot be done indirectly.
+They further contended that a person who is otherwise disqualified to become a Member of Parliament and therefore ineligible to become a ministers and cannot be given the status of Minister of State by appointing him as Special Assistant to Prime Minister.

-ISLAMABAD: The Supreme Court (SC) on Wednesday dismissed a plea seeking to declare void the notification issued on September 14, 2018 regarding the appointment of Zulfi Bukhari as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with the status of Minister of State.
+ISLAMABAD: The Supreme Court (SC) on Wednesday dismissed the plea seeking declaring void the notification issued on September 14, 2018 regarding appointment of Zulfi Bukhari as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with the status of Minister of State.

-A three-member bench of the apex court, headed by Chief Justice Mian Saqib Nisar, issued a short order in the petition filed by Muhammad Adil Chatta and Mirza Abdul Moiz Beg, challenging the appointment of Zulfi Bukhari as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with thestatus of Minister of State.
+A three-member bench of the apex court headed by Chief Justice Mian Saqib Nisar issued as a short order in the petition filed by Muhammad Adil Chatta and Mirza Abdul Moiz Beg, challenging the appointment of Zulfi Bukhari as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with the status of Minister of State.

 On September 26, the petitioners had requested the Supreme Court to restrain Syed Zulfiqar Abbas Bukhari from working as Special Assistant to Prime Minister on Overseas Pakistanis and Human Resource Development with the status of Minister of State.

-The petitioners further submitted that it was a cardinal principle of law and justice that ‘what cannot be done directly, cannot be done indirectly.'
-They further contended that a person who is otherwise disqualified to become a Member of Parliament and therefore ineligible to become a minister, cannot be given the status of Minister of State by appointing him as Special Assistant to Prime Minister.
+The petitioners further submitted that it is a cardinal principle of law and justice that ‘what cannot be done directly, cannot be done indirectly.
+They further contended that a person who is otherwise disqualified to become a Member of Parliament and therefore ineligible to become a ministers and cannot be given the status of Minister of State by appointing him as Special Assistant to Prime Minister.